cbritopacheco/object_pool/index.md

 # object_pool

-An `object_pool` is a container which provides shared access to a collection of instances of one object of type `T`.
+An `object_pool` is a container which provides shared access to a collection of object instances of type `T`.
 One only need to include the header `object_pool.hpp` to be able to use the interface.
 Even more, the interface is designed *á la* STL for ease of use!
 Take the following example for demonstration purposes:

 ```c++
 #include "object_pool.hpp"